b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 `efg` (exceptional flags) is an alias for `cr5`
 `cdv` (clock divider) is an alias for `cr6`

+You can pass any nonzero number of .s files into the assembler and it will produce a single `.hex` file.
+Whenever the assembler is called, exactly one of the files passed in must contain a `_start` label.

 ### RRR Instructions

 Instructions that take two register operands have have one register target